The most expensive dog on record is a Tibetan Mastiff sold in China in 2014 for $1.9M!

 Most Expensive Dog #10: Rottweiler

-However, the breed has some serious and expensive health conditions, such as hip dysplasia, eye diseases, and heart problems.
+However, the breed has some serious and expensive health conditions.
+This includes hip dysplasia, eye diseases, and heart problems.

 These tests, combined with the high price of stud services, can run into thousands of dollars.